 - replace anxious or depressing thoughts

 - boost resiliency

 These are only a few of the benefits!
 Need more convincing?
 Pick whatever study you’d like to read.
 Below are several:

 Gratitude instantly expands your awareness and shifts your attention from the negative to what is positive in your life, even during a stressful time.

 Last week, I committed to my own version of a gratitude practice.
-Whenever any discouraging comment leaves my lips or a concern ripples across my mind, I bring to mind and say out loud three reasons I have to be grateful in that moment.
+Whenever any discouraging comment leaves my lips or a concern ripples across my mind, I bring it to mind and say out loud three reasons I have to be grateful at that moment.
 Each time, I require the items to be different than the ones named before; it's like a game that requires my mind to think differently.
 Converting concerns to gratitude has helped me develop a more hopeful and positive attitude.